basantmandal/K2WebScrapper/README.md

-# K2WebScrapper - A Python Script - Get Website Scrap Data
+# K2WebScrapper - Python Web Scrapping Tool
 A Python Script - Showing a example - How can we scrap data from Websites like Title, Description, Contents Etc.

 ## Features